Dividend-paying equities do not perform as well as other equities.

 While we would like to say that we always exit our clients’ investments at the top of the market, it is nearly impossible for any investment manager to always time the market to exit positions before they drop.
 Our clients’ personalized investment portfolios are aligned with their long-term financial needs, objectives and/or legacy goals—we are committed to fulfilling these goals rather than chasing market levels.
 What we are really dedicated to, is to help our clients preserve and grow their wealth while providing downside protection as we invest with a long-term outlook.

 The stock market is always right, therefore following the Index, otherwise known as passive investing, produces just as good if not better investment returns than picking stocks based on analysis (active management).

-By selecting investments based on fundamental analysis and valuation we are able to choose which stocks and sectors we believe our clients should have exposure to which can result in a level of downside protection from the overall stock market.
+By selecting investments based on fundamental analysis and valuation, we are able to choose which stocks and sectors we believe our clients should have exposure to, as well as their respective position sizing, to provide downside protection from the overall stock market if the market drops.